Pt1 The Talmudic Sugya of Remedies (Gittin 69a-b)

 Technical

-For this sugya, I have approached my analysis differently than usual:
+For this sugya, I have approached my analysis a bit differently than usual:

 I restrict myself to summarizing and presenting the original Hebrew/Aramaic text without additional commentary (again, because of the sugya's length).